Guide to the Student Assistance Fund (SAF)

 If there is no immediate appointment available for the SBA you can attend the Student Budgeting Advisor drop-in clinic on Wednesday mornings 10.30-12.30 in the Student Services building, North Campus.
 If you feel that you need an emergency appointment students are advised to email firstname.lastname@example.org indicating that an emergency appointment is required.
 Please note that an emergency appointment should only be requested where there is a genuine emergency which requires immediate support.
 Students will generally not be able to apply to the SAF directly without having attended this appointment.
 If the SBA decides not to refer you to the SAF, you can still apply to it, but the lack of a referral will be taken into account.

 Recommendation to the Student Assistance Fund

+The application process involves a number of steps, each with rules and regulations, as set out below.
 Read through the SAF Application Steps section now to begin your application process.